adiaz-uf/Transcendence_42/README.md

 ## Key Features

 ### Backend
+- Built with Django, a powerful Python web framework.
 - RESTful API for managing users, matches, and scores.
 - WebSocket integration for real-time updates during matches.
-- Authentication and authorization management.
+- JWT Authentication and authorization management.
+- PostgreSQL database for reliable and scalable data storage.
+- Integration with the 42 API for user authentication.
+-
 ### Frontend
-- User interface developed in React with reusable components.
+- User interface developed in React and Bootstrap with reusable components.
+- Rresponsive design, ensuring compatibility with devices of all sizes (desktop, tablet, and mobile).
+- Works seamlessly across all modern web browsers.
+- Provides a user-friendly and intuitive interface for easy navigation and interaction.
 - Real-time match management system.
 - Modals for displaying available matches and handling errors.